About the Photographer

 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

-Regardless, this is an interesting time, as Nikon is currently updating all of its ‘G’ auto-focus lenses (mechanical diaphragm) to ‘E’ versions (electromagnetic diaphragm), with a corresponding upgrade in glass quality.
-At certain focal lengths, I will be adding/upgrading to the Nikkor E generation over the next 1-2 years, as they come out, where the focal lengths suit me for specific, non-macro use.
-I will also likely add one or two super-telephoto ‘FL ED’ lenses to my collection as well, as time/finances permit.
+That said, this is an interesting time, as Nikon is currently updating all of its ‘G’ auto-focus lenses (mechanical diaphragm) to ‘E‘ versions (electromagnetic diaphragm), with a corresponding upgrade in glass quality.
+At certain focal lengths, I will be adding certain Nikkor E generation AF lenses, over the next 1-2 years, purchasing between 3-5 key focal lengths, as they come out, where said focal lengths suit me for specific, non-macro applications.
+(These will be for street/portraiture purposes, not nature hikes, except for one or two super-telephoto ‘FL ED’ lenses, as time/finances permit.)

 This lens is a fantastic instrument.
 What makes this lens so great is, with my 2 bodies (and a 2x extender), I have the option of shooting at 300mm, 450mm, 600mm, or 900mm, depending on which body I choose (the D810 or D500), and depending on whether or not I want to add the 2x TC III.
 The lens is very heavy, and it’s not much fun to bring, but the sharpness, color, and bokeh transference are uplifting to witness—and make the effort more than worthwhile, after you come home from a long day in the field.
 Photography Life wrote a great review on this lens.
 Although I expect Nikon will upgrade this ‘G’ lens to an ‘E’ FL ED version within the next year, the G 300mm version I have will remain a great tool.